gianmarco2112/ing-sw-2024-schifone-viani-vicentini-zhang/README.md

 Replace `<server-ip-address>` with the IP address obtained in Step 2.
 > **Do not** use `localhost` instead of `<server-ip-address>`

+> In case of `Error: Invalid or corrupt jarfile server.jar` we suggest to clone the repository instead of downloading the .zip file.

 #### Step 4: Start the Clients